-- The susceptibility of the inbred/ hybrid to the disease(s) that threaten it. - Timing of planting.
+- The susceptibility of the inbred/hybrid to the disease(s) that threaten it. - Timing of planting.
 Late planted corn is often at higher risk of yield-reducing disease epidemics. - The anticipated time of disease development and severity.
 Severe leaf disease development usually occurs post tassel.
 Consequently, wet weather or continued heavy dews signal possible blight problems on fields already showing modest leaf spotting.
-If the blight already has invaded much of the leaf surface above the ear, the treatment benefits will be minimal.

-Treatment cost versus expected benefit.
-Each treatment costs about \$20 to \$30/a for the chemical, wetting agent, and application.
+If the blight already has invaded much of the leaf surface above the ear, the treatment benefits will be minimal. - Treatment cost versus expected benefit.
+Each treatment costs ity does not seem to affect these diseases as much as weather conditions, the genetic makeup of a hybrid, and tillage practices.
+More leaf disease can the genetic makeup of a hybrid, and be expected when no-till or minimum